Indy 500 Racing Guide

 The Indy 500 consists of 200 laps around the Indianapolis Motor Speedway’s 2.5-mile oval track.
 In the event that the race must be stopped early due to inclement weather, a minimum of 101 laps must be completed for the race to be considered official.
 The shortest Indy 500 occurred in 1974 when the race was called after 102 laps due to rain.
 Johnny Rutherford claimed the win after just 255 miles.

 Helio Castroneves won the 2021 Indy 500.
 This was Castroneves’ fourth Indy 500 victory, tying a record shared with three other racers: A.J.
 Foyt, Al Unser Sr., and Rick Mears.

 What does the Indy 500 winner get?

 The winner of the Indy 500 receives a number of prizes, most notably a large purse.
-It was announced that the 2020 winner would receive at least $2 million with additional bonuses for pole position, leading laps, fastest laps and so on.
+It is estimated that the 2021 winner will receive at least $2 million with additional bonuses for pole position, leading laps, fastest laps, and so on.
 The winner also receives a replica of the Borg-Warner Trophy, a replica of the pace car, the coveted opportunity to kiss the brick of the start/finish line, as well as a bottle of milk, a tradition that dates back to 1933.